dboczek/django-admin-webapi/README.md

-By posting username and password to http://127.0.0.1:8000/api-token-auth/ you will obtain token you shoud send with request to API.
+By posting username and password to http://127.0.0.1:8000/api-token-auth/ you will obtain token you should send with request to API.

 `Authorizaton: Token YOUR_TOKEN_HERE`